Reading in Year 6...

-We will be focusing on a range of different text types throughout our English sessions this term including: instructional writing, narrative writing, diary entries and non-chronological reports.
+We aim to cover a range of different text types throughout Year 6, including: instructions, narratives, diary entries, persuasive adverts, non-chronological reports, newspaper reports, balanced arguments, explanations and interviews (to name only a few!).
 We will also be using some digital images and short film clips to develop our inference and deduction skills, and to support our written work.
 Some of the skills we will be developing are broken down into more detail below...

 How can you help your child with their reading at home?